Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 Same model, three very different jobs.
 Fast judgment in a chat window.
 A long multi-step run in a cowork agent.
 Code in this repo.
 The failure mode is different in each, and a frontier model is only worth the price if it holds up across all three.

-| Chat | Score this inbound against my ICP and draft a two-line opener | Judgment and concision in a single turn | Right ICP call, plus an opener I would actually send |
+Score an inbound lead against my ICP and draft a two-line opener.
+Stresses judgment and concision in a single turn.

-| Cowork | Take five LinkedIn URLs, enrich each, draft a personalised sequence, log it to the CRM | Long-horizon agentic work, tool use, no drift over many steps | Full run, zero invented fields, CRM rows correct |
+Take five LinkedIn URLs, enrich each, draft a personalised sequence, log it to the CRM.
+Stresses long-horizon tool use with no drift over many steps.

-| Code | Refactor a content collection across the repo and keep the build passing | Multi-file context held to the end, not just the first edit | Tests pass, build clean, no orphaned references |
+Refactor a content collection across this repo and keep the build passing.
+Stresses multi-file context held to the end, not just the first edit.

 // same prompt, every model, real numbers